 - Betta fish need a tank of at least 5 gallons, preferably 10.
 They require a low-flow filter, and a heater to keep the water at tropical temperatures.
-Decorations should include places for Betta to hide, and live or artificial plants.
-Do not attempt to keep a male Betta with other Betta or any fish that looks like a him.
+Decorations should include places for a betta to hide, and live or artificial plants.
+Betta fish sleep on plant leaves sometimes, believe it or not.
+Do not attempt to keep a male betta with another betta or any fish that looks like him.

-Can you keep Goldfish and Betta together in the same tank?
-Certainly there are some examples of people who do this, but as you can see from their very different requirements it is a bad idea.
-Nor should Goldfish be kept with other tropical fish.
-Betta and Goldfish do not belong in the same tank, and neither belongs in a bowl.
+As you can see from their very different requirements, it is a bad idea to keep betta fish and goldfish together.
+Nor should goldfish be kept with other tropical fish.
+Bettas and goldfish do not belong in the same tank, and neither belongs in a bowl.

 Which Fish Will You Choose?

-Still thinking of a Goldfish or Betta as a pet?
+Still trying to decide between a goldfish or betta fish as a pet?
 Don’t let anything you’ve read so far dissuade you.
 Instead, become one of those fish keepers who care for their pet the right way.
 The world needs more of you!

-The way I see it, when we choose to bring an animal into our home and take on the responsibility of care we are making a commitment.
+The way I see it when we choose to bring an animal into our home and take on the responsibility of care we are making a commitment.
 Whether it is a dog or a hamster or a fish, its life is now in our hands.
-We are only human, and may make some mistakes along the way, but we owe it our best effort.
+We are only human and may make some mistakes that accidentally cause our fish to die before it's time, but we owe it our best effort.

 Whatever you decide, learn as much as you can before you go out and purchase your fish and accessories.
 Then, continue to learn as you go.